Welcome

 -

-Scheduler: Displays the heating scheduler settings.
+Scheduler: Displays the heating schedule settings.

 -